tonyfischetti/vix/README.md

 In the "doc" directory, I have
  - instructions on how to build vim from source on OS X (OS X ships with an old version)
+ - instructions on how to build MacVim from source (with Mavericks patch)
  - a .pages and PDF of a personal Vim cheatsheet containing an overview of my custom mappings ( I print it out and put it behind my monitor :) )